-- The Class II directors are Kent Landvatter, Howard I. Reynolds and Thomas E. Gibson, Jr., and their terms will expire at this 2022 Annual Meeting; - The Class III directors are Lisa Ann Nievaard and Gerald E. Cunningham, and their terms will expire at the 2023 Annual Meeting; and - The Class I directors are Russell F. Healey, Jr., Jeana Hutchings and James N. Giordano, and their terms will expire at the 2024 Annual Meeting.
+- The Class I directors are Jeana Hutchings, Alan Weichselbaum, and James N. Giordano, and their terms will expire at the 2024 Annual Meeting; - The Class II directors are Kent Landvatter, Howard I. Reynolds and Thomas E. Gibson, Jr., and their terms will expire at the 2025 Annual Meeting. - The Class III directors are Lisa Ann Nievaard and Gerald E. Cunningham, and their terms will expire at the 2026 Annual Meeting;